Code-Institute-Submissions/deadpixelscs-squilympic-games_AprResub/README.md

     * No errors were found when passing through the official (Jigsaw) validator.

 * JS
-    * Few errors were found when passing through Beautyfy Tools validator.
+    * 2 errors were found when passing through Beautyfy Tools validator but not effecting anything.
     * No errors were found when passing through esPrima.org validator.
+Syntactically valid.

 Unfixed Bugs

 Using vendor script to fix ghosting issue.
-This come sup as a warning in validation of JS but is perfectly normal and does not effect the game or design in anyway.
+This comes up as a warning in validation of JS but is perfectly normal and does not effect the game or design in anyway.
+Some responsive issues on smaller screen sizes.
+Optimised for 480px or above.

 Deployment